 The practice ensured equipment was safe to use, maintained and serviced according to manufacturers' instructions.
+However, the ultrasonic bath had not been serviced.
+We raised this with the practice manager who stated this will be rectified straight away.

 The practice ensured the facilities were maintained in accordance with regulations.